Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Why is the connection so slow?

-Tor is slower than Chrome or Safari because your data passes through multiple global nodes.
+Tor is slower because your data passes through multiple global nodes.
 This "bouncing" takes time.
-The delay is the price you pay for the high level of privacy you get in return.

 Conclusion

 In most cases, any problem you face with Tor can be fixed by checking your clock, updating your browser, or using a bridge connection.
-Understanding how the tools work and using updated resources makes a big difference.
+Understanding what is a tor browser and how it fits into the larger privacy ecosystem is crucial.